menzin/About_jQuery/Chapter0.md

 **Warning – you must either grab the code from the Chapter 0 folder  or paste the code above into a text editor and save it as demo_0_0.html before trying to run it.**

+### Summary So Far

+The first thing we need to do is to get a copy of the jQuery library, either by downloading jQuery and linking to that copy, or by linking to a copy of jQuery in a CDN.
+We do that as the very first script in our head.
+If you download a copy of jQuery and store it with your web page files you will link to it with:

+    <script src="jquery.js" > </script>

+Immediately following that we write a script which asks jQuery until the DOM of our page has downloaded and then execute a script.
+The script for this (inside script tags) looks like:

+    $(document).ready(function() {            //wait for the DOM to download & then...
+        $(some selector1).someMethod1();     //do stuff
+        :
+        $(some selectorN).someMethodN();
+        });

+**Short review of very basic selectors**

+* `#thisThing` selector for element with ID thisThing (There may be only one element with a given ID.)
+    * Example: If you have an element with ID homepage, then $("#homePage") will return that element.

+* `.thisClass` selector for all elements with class thisClass.
+    * Example: If some of your elements (paragraphs, spans, etc.) have the class hot then $(".hot") will return all of them (even if they are different types of elements.)

+* `"thisTag"` selector for all elements with tag <thisTag>.
+    * Example: $("h3") will return all headline elements of size h3.

+* Multiple selections: `selector1`, `selector2` will selector all elements that meet either selector.
+    * Example: $('h2, h3') will return all headline elements of size h2 or h3.

+* __'*' selects all elements.__

+** _ WARNINGS:_ **